deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 Down to the Nitty-Gritty
 ---
 We will be taking crack at the [Vulnserver](https://github.com/stephenbradshaw/vulnserver).
-For reference and continuity, fuzzing will be out of the scope of this post.
+For reference and continuity, fuzzing will be within the scope of this post.
 Let's begin.

 Initial Crash
 ---